 The Binance hack announcement comes hours after Zhao tweeted that the exchange was undertaking "some unscheduled server maintenance," writing that "funds are #safu."

+After the disclosure announcement, Zhao tweeted that the exchange would "provide a more detailed update shortly."
 While talking about funds stolen from the Binance, the company's CEO explained that withdrawal triggered internal alarms after it was executed.
-He noted, that the exchange froze withdrawals following the discovery.
+He also noted that the exchange froze withdrawals following the discovery.

-“...deposits and withdrawals will remain suspended for the next week, trading will be re-enabled, though he cautioned that as the hackers may still control certain user accounts."
+The Binance officials stated that "deposits and withdrawals will remain suspended for the next week.
+Moreover, trading will re-enable.
+Also, he cautioned that as hackers may still control certain user accounts."